andrewkgs/PDSA/hw7/README.md

 ```

 ### Special cases:
-1. Return the m-th predecessor or successor, if there's no such element, go to the other end and search.
+1. Return the m-th predecessor or successor, if there's no such element, go to the other end and search, as picture b.
 2. If key doesn't exist, return null.

-For example, in the NewBST below (key: int, value: char).
+For example, in the NewBST as picture a (key: int, value: char).

 ![](https://github.com/andrewkgs/PDSA/blob/master/hw7/BST.jpg)